GSA/digitalgov.gov/content/news/2024/07/2024-07-02-case-study-removing-barriers-to-applying-for-a-presidential-pardon.md

 source: doj
 date: 2024-06-06
 title: "Case study: Removing barriers to applying for a presidential pardon"
-deck: The Office of the Pardon Attorney (PARDON) partnered with Access DOJ, a department-wide initiative led by the Office for Access, both within the U.S.
-  Department of Justice, to simplify and streamline the Presidential pardon application process, particularly for those without legal assistance.
-By conducting usability testing and gathering feedback, they identified issues with the existing application, such as its complexity and length.
-As a result, they redesigned the forms to be more accessible and understandable, reducing the overall length and complexity, and providing clear guidance and resources, which led to positive initial feedback and a more efficient process for both applicants and staff.
+deck: "At the Department of Justice, Access DOJ and the Office of the Pardon Attorney (PARDON) partnered to simplify and streamline the presidential pardon application process.
+By conducting usability testing and gathering feedback, they identified key issues with the existing application, such as its complexity and length.
+See how redesigning the forms to be more accessible and understandable led to a more efficient process for both applicants and staff."
-summary: The Office of the Pardon Attorney (PARDON) partnered with Access DOJ, a department-wide initiative led by the Office for Access, both within the U.S.
-  Department of Justice, to simplify and streamline the Presidential pardon application process, particularly for those without legal assistance.
-By conducting usability testing and gathering feedback, they identified issues with the existing application, such as its complexity and length.
-As a result, they redesigned the forms to be more accessible and understandable, reducing the overall length and complexity, and providing clear guidance and resources, which led to positive initial feedback and a more efficient process for both applicants and staff.
+summary: "At the Department of Justice, Access DOJ and the Office of the Pardon Attorney (PARDON) partnered to simplify and streamline the presidential pardon application process.
+By conducting usability testing and gathering feedback, they identified key issues with the existing application, such as its complexity and length.
+See how redesigning the forms to be more accessible and understandable led to a more efficient process for both applicants and staff."

 # See all topics at https://digital.gov/topics
 topics:
   - accessibility